SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

   <br>
   <br>
 # Refactoring away boilerplate
-After going through this one might think that the code for properly testing a publisher is fairly extensive but most of it is easy D.R.Y.'d away.
-Using our full example in the previous section we could easily do the creation and setup of the view model and its input subjects during the `setup()` phase of unit tests and all tests on the view model would probably need them.
+After going through this one might think that the code for properly testing a publisher is fairly extensive but most of it is easily D.R.Y.'d away.
+Using our full example in the previous section we could factor out the creation and setup of the view model and its input subjects to the `setup()` phase of unit tests.
+It is likely that most or all of the tests on the view model will need them.

 We can also refactor away the collection of output.
 I have a sample class to do this called [PublisherObserver][publisher-observer] which can manage the subscription of the publisher being tested, collect the output, including errors and completion events.
 It has convience methods on it to make assertions easy to construct and even allows for testing that